-It’s hard to get excited about visiting a city that’s called, “Winterpeg” by many of its citizens.
-And, they don’t stop there.
+It’s hard to get excited about visiting a city that’s referred to as, “Winterpeg” by many of its citizens.
+And, the negative quips don’t end there.
 Other comments include; “Winnipeg has two seasons, 10 months of winter and two months of mosquitoes.” or “’Winnipeg’ is Cree for muddy waters.
-The Cree don’t have a word for horribly depressing city.” or “Autumn in Winnipeg: the greens, the browns, the oranges….
-And that’s just the tap water!” or “Winnipeg is the only city where you can switch from ‘heat’ to A/C and back again, all in one day.” or “In Winnipeg, there are 4 seasons: almost winter, winter, still winter, and road construction.” or “In Winnipeg, your snow blower will have more miles on it than your car.”
-Such self-deprecating humour may be therapeutic for coping with adverse conditions but, does little to encourage potential visitors such as my wife Maureen and I. Had it not been for a good friend and former resident who extolled the virtues of the ‘Peg, we might have bypassed the city entirely during a recent cross-Canada trip.
-Instead, we did stop, explore and discover that Winnipeg was a wonderful city with much to offer.
+The Cree don’t have a word for horribly depressing city.” or “Winnipeg is the only city where you can switch from ‘heat’ to A/C and back again, all in one day.” or “In Winnipeg, there are 4 seasons: almost winter, winter, still winter, and road construction.” or “In Winnipeg, your snow blower will have more miles on it than your car.”
+Such self-deprecating humour may be a therapeutic way to cope with adverse conditions but, does little to encourage tourism, or so my wife Maureen and I thought when planning a recent trip.
+Had it not been for a good friend and former resident who extolled the virtues of the ‘Peg, we might have bypassed the city entirely.
+Instead, we decided stop, take a look and explore.
+In doing so, we discovered that Winnipeg was a wonderful city with much to offer.

 Had we been travelling with children, the campground’s location next to “Fun Mountain Water Slide Park” would have been a definite plus.
 And, just down the road was the “Tinkertown Amusement Park” which featured a variety of rides and attractions for kids of all ages.